CTP Insurance WA

 WA CTP Insurance

 In Western Australia, the WA government provides compulsory third party (CTP) insurance.
-The Motor Injury Insurance Scheme (MIIS) in WA is a no-fault scheme.
+The Motor Injury Insurance Scheme (MIIS) in WA is a fault-based scheme.
 If it was not your fault, CTP insurance WA covers your claim for injuries caused to someone else in a road accident.
 If it was your fault, it does not cover your injuries unless they are catastrophic.

 After 1 July 2016, the Catastrophic Injuries Support Scheme covered people catastrophically injured in a road crash in WA.
 Since the MIIS did not used to provide this cover, the new scheme has increased the cost of a vehicle licence in WA.